aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/port_to_app_mesh/testing_v1.md

 root@frontend-node-9d46cb55-XXX:/usr/src/app#
 {{< /output >}}

-Test the confiuration by issuing a curl request to the virtual service `prodcatalog` on port 5000, simulating what would happen if code running in the same pod made a request to the `prodcatalog` backend:
+Test the configuration by issuing a curl request to the virtual service `prodcatalog` on port 5000, simulating what would happen if code running in the same pod made a request to the `prodcatalog` backend:

 ```bash
 curl -v http://prodcatalog.prodcatalog-ns.svc.cluster.local:5000/products/
 ```

 Output should be similar to below.
-You can see that the request to backend service `prodcatalog` is going via envoy proxy.
+You can see that the request to the backend service `prodcatalog` is going via envoy proxy.

 {{< output >}}
 *   Trying 10.100.163.192...